-Revolution conical fermenter for home brewing allowing home brewers and small pilot batches for micro-breweries a level of control.
-It has all the benefits of a more expensive stainless conical fermenter but with the additional benefit of being able to see the fermentation process in action and also ferment at pressures up to 2.4bar.
-(34psi)
+Revolution conical fermenter for home brewing that allowing home brewers and small pilot batches for micro-breweries a level of control.
+It has all the benefits of a more expensive stainless conical fermenter but with the additional advantage of being able to see the fermentation process in action and also ferment at pressures up to 2.4bar(34psi).

 These units were designed for use with CO2.

 - FermZilla 27L Tank with Butterfly Dump Valve Parts (Pre-Assembled & Attached)

 - Top Lid with Red PRV (35psi) [2 x Male Cap Threads] [Up to 4 drill ports for accessories]